-Uncertainty and change is a given.
+Uncertainty and change are a given.
 Know that your priorities will change, and often when you least expect them to.
 But—and here’s the trick—you also want to stay focused on the tasks you’re committed to completing.

 6. Know when to cut.

 You probably can’t get to everything on your list.
 After you prioritize your tasks and look at your estimates, cut the remaining tasks from your list, and focus on the priorities that you know you must and can complete for the day.
-Then take a deep breathe, dive in and be ready for anything.
+Then take a deep breath, dive in and be ready for anything.